P2.TABLE of CONTENTS

 This is one of the most ignorant and biggest misconceptions currently embraced by the Western Christian Church today.

-For anyone to trace their Jewish ancestry, back to ancient Israel, they would need to have accurate genealogical records going back at least two thousand years.
+For anyone to trace a Jewish ancestry, back to ancient Israel, they would need to have accurate genealogical records going back at least two thousand years.
 In the Bible, the recorded genealogies of Jesus, in Matthew 1:1-16 & Luke 3:23-38, gives us a good example of how these genealogical records would need to be.

 No one can trace their ancestry back that far today, NO ONE!
 If God had intended any group to have a traceable lineage, back to the time of Christ, the necessary records would be there today.